fghibellini/nix-haskell-monorepo/nix-tests/testing-the-docs/README.md

 Welcome to our project

 ```
-curl -XPOST http://localhost:3000/postOrder -d@- <<EOF
+curl -f -XPOST http://localhost:3000/postOrder -H 'Content-type: application/json' -d@- <<EOF
 { "cartId": "$(uuidgen)" }
 EOF
 ```

-and that's how you do it.
+this request will persist an order in our system.
 ````

 `nix/test-quickstart.nix`: